Homepage

 # Convert frames to grayscale

-= cv2.cvtColor(gif_frames[i-1], cv2.COLOR_RGB2GRAY)
+frame1_gray = cv2.cvtColor(gif_frames[i-1], cv2.COLOR_RGB2GRAY)

-frame1_gray = cv2.cvtColor(gif_frames[i], cv2.COLOR_RGB2GRAY)
+frame2_gray = cv2.cvtColor(gif_frames[i], cv2.COLOR_RGB2GRAY)

 # Compute optical flow using Lucas-Kanade method.

-= lk_flow(frame1_gray, frame2_gray, window_size=16, tau=1e-2)
+u, v = lk_flow(frame1_gray, frame2_gray, window_size=16, tau=1e-2)

-u, v = u*2, v*2
+u,v = u*2, v*2

 # Display optical flow vectors on frame.

-= gif_frames[i-1].copy()
+flow_img = gif_frames[i-1].copy()

 flow_img = cv2.cvtColor(flow_img, cv2.COLOR_RGB2BGR)

-flow_img = 8
+step = 8

 for y in range(0, flow_img.shape[0], step):